 - The format of extra materials like downloadables

 - Enrolment, including course start and end dates

-You may have answered some of these FAQ suggestions here in previous sections.
-Of course, you want to be selective.
-If it’s not appropriate to talk about the logistics of the type of course content or additional materials then leave it out of the main body of your sales page and include it in the FAQs section.
+You may have answered some of these FAQ suggestions here in previous sections so go back and scrutinise your copy.
+If you’ve got something better to say than talking about the logistics of enrolment dates or the additional materials supplied as part of your course then leave it out of the main body of your sales page and include it in the FAQs section.

 This is your final chance to close.
 Keep the CTA simple.
 Bring in that inspirational language if you want to.

 Ideally, you should lay it out like this:

 - Final CTA; Buy now and get instant access to our Ultimate guide to online course sales pages

 You really should keep it that simple.
 Anything else you feel like you’ve missed should be included elsewhere.
 If you can’t find a home for it, ask yourself, is it really necessary on the sales page?